JoelvanIngen/Competitive-Green-Coding/frontend/README.md

 - Start server: `npm run dev`
 - Stop server: `Ctrl + C`

-You can start editing the page by modifying `app/page.tsx`.
+You can start editing the home page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 # Important links